Thank you for reading our post, please rate this article at the end.

 The inline breaker, located between the batteries and the motor, tends to blow because of low voltage or amperage spikes.
 Look around for that.

 Finally, check the quick disconnect.
-Mine had an issue where it wouldn’t make good contact even though it stayed on.
-A few fast turns on and off helps to remove whatever corrosion or rust stops the disconnect, and it’ll fire right up.
+Mine had an issue where it wouldn’t make good contact, even though it stayed on.
+A few quick turns on and off help remove whatever corrosion or rust is preventing the disconnect from working, and it’ll fire right up.

 Examine your Motor

 Electric slide-out motors on RVs may eventually stop working for several reasons.
-Some common causes of slide-out malfunction are regular wear & tear, overheating, or damage from power surges.
-The power supply and control system issues may also compromise your RV’s motor.
+Common causes of slide-out malfunction include regular wear & tear, overheating, or damage from power surges.
+Issues with the power supply and control system may also compromise your RV’s motor.

 Ultimately, the specific cause of RV slide-out motor failure depends on many factors and operating conditions.

-Therefore, examining the motor and seeing whether they’re operating as specified is a good idea.
+Therefore, examining the motor and seeing whether it’s operating as specified is a good idea.
 Check the wiring and see that it’s tightly and properly connected.

-Also, if you’ve a helping hand, use a voltmeter to check the power supply to the motor while the other person operates the slide switch.
-If the motor receives power and there’s no slide-out movement, then the motor is broken.
+Also, if you have a helping hand, use a voltmeter to check the power supply to the motor while the other person operates the slide switch.
+If the motor receives power but there’s no slide-out movement, it’s broken.
 You need a replacement.

 Examine your Hydraulic Pump